NodeBE4/opinion/_posts/2022-04-18-EnclavedMicrostate.md

 Now, I do hope that on some level I'm wrong and that things can keep going as is.
 But from what I can tell, going public is the sort of thing that won't necessarily make things at the agency better, and comes with a high risk of them becoming worse.
 To lay my cards out on the table I am not an avid Niji watcher; LazuLight didn't vibe with me much so I didn't really give it a second thought until recently.
 And I am to some extent a diehard Hololive tribalist who wants to see Hololive do better than Nijisanji.
 But I want that to be on Hololive's own merits and I don't want Nijisanji to do worse, because there are many talented people there who don't deserve to have their careers cut short by their agency making a risky financial decision.
 So, here's hoping for the best.

+----- __374.3__ -----2022-04-29 21:23:59+08:00:

+Call me what you will but I guess the guys just never appealed to me quite as much, possibly even just from a design perspective.
+I don't know if it is really just tribalism speaking but I feel like Hololive's general design approach – Stars included – is a bit more approachable whereas Niji's can sometimes feel a little too busy.
+But as said, I don't want anyone to not see success here.
+Except maybe Fulgur, he seems to have a thing for being edgy for edgy's sake and I thought we had moved past this.

+----- __374.4__ -----2022-04-29 21:24:42+08:00:

+I mean I just try to lay my cards out on the table; I do have a particular allegiance and I won't hide it.